A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Committee Mechanism based Federated Learning

 \subsubsection{Scoring System}

-The scoring system is designed to distinguish between the honest and malicious gradients, where the clients who upload the honest gradients can obtain higher score while the clients who upload the malicious gradients will obtain lower score.
+The key insight of the scoring system is to distinguish between the honest and malicious gradients by calculating their Euclidean distance.
+The Euclidean distance of two honest gradients is lower than that of an honest gradient and a malicious gradient.
+Based on this insight, the scoring system is designed as comparing the Euclidean distance of two gradients, where the clients who upload the honest gradients can obtain higher scores while the clients who upload the malicious gradients will obtain the lower score.
 Assume that the local gradient on the $k$-th training client at round $t$ is denoted as $\hat{g}_{k}^{t} = g_{k}(\w_{k,\tau}^{t},\B_{k,\tau}^{t})$, and the local gradient on the the $c$-th committee client at round $t$ is expressed as $\hat{g}_c^{t} = g_c(\w_{c,\tau}^{t},\B_{k,\tau}^{t})$.
 The score $\p_k^c$ of the $k$-th training client assigned by the $c$-th committee client is computed as follows:

 Since $\hat{g}_k^t$ and $\hat{g}_c^t$ are local gradients generated from different clients, we assume that $\hat{g}_k^t \neq \hat{g}_c^t$ for any $k \in S_b^t, c \in S_c^t$.
 We define